-- One is the over-powering desire to play the banjo “right now.”
+- The over-powering desire to play the banjo “right now.”

 - Learning to move your fingers and hands to fret notes and chords.